 Parents, alumni, and visitors to the school are welcome.
 All visitors must first report to the guard house for a visitor badge which should be worn while on campus then to the Counseling Office.
 Students who wish to have a friend visit school must apply to the Counselor for permission with a letter from parents, at least one day in advance.
-Visitors may not attend classes unless arrangements are approved in advance, and therefore should only visit during lunch and/or study periods.
+Visitors may not attend classes unless arrangements are approved in advance, and therefore should only visit during lunch and/or study periods if they do not have the necessary approval.